Tea is considered to be a healthy beverage compared to alcohol or other fizzy drinks.

 People who drink tea rarely are much more sensitive to both the positive and negative effects of tea.

-1. Digestive Issues: Strong tea can upset stomachs, especially if the tea drinker has digestive or stomach problems such as ulcers or acid reflux.
-2. Inebriation: People who are used to drinking highly fermented teas such as black teas, Oolong teas, and Pu-erh tea can experience effects similar to those of alcohol when switching to a much lower fermented or non-fermented tea such as white and green teas.
+People who are used to drinking highly fermented teas such as black teas, Oolong teas, and Pu-erh tea can experience effects similar to those of alcohol when switching to a much lower fermented or non-fermented tea such as white and green teas.
 Drinking tea on an empty stomach, especially stronger highly fermented teas, can cause you to feel drunk as well.

-People are much more likely to feel drunk from drinking freshly pick tea leaves as the fresh tea leaves plucked off the first tea harvest, early in the springtime is usually of the best quality and highest grade of tea.
-Because these teas have been stored for less than a month, they contain much higher levels of caffeine, active alkaloids and other aromatic substances than older teas do.
+People are much more likely to feel drunk from drinking freshly pick tea leaves as the fresh tea leaves plucked off the first tea harvest, early in the springtime, is usually of the best quality and highest grade of tea.
+Because these teas have been stored for less than a month, they contain much higher levels of caffeine, active alkaloids, and other aromatic substances than older teas do.
 This increase in chemicals can stimulate the central nervous system and stomach, which can cause one to feel inebriated.